Bug Out Bag

 The Adventure Medical Trauma Pak comes packed in a single compact bag and covers most of what you need to stop a heavily bleeding wound.
 It’s only missing a tourniquet and a pressure dressing.

 The Combat Application Tourniquet is a standard when it comes to tourniquets.
 Tourniquets are a bad word in a lot of communities.
-DO NOT BE AFRAID TO USE ONE!
+DO NOT BE SCARED TO USE ONE!
 I say that all the time and I’m going to keep saying it until everyone understands that putting a tourniquet on someone doesn’t mean they’re going to lose a limb.

 Some form of cordage should be included in your bug out bag.
 Normally the go-to item for this is paracord.
-It’s light, doesn’t take up a lot of room and the inner threads can be removed from the outer sheath making, even more, cordage if needed.

 Survival Knife / Axe